nullivex/infant/README.md

 #### Cluster.prototype.fork()

-Start a new worker which will be bootstraped with advanced features in enhanced mode
+Start a new worker which will be boot strapped with advanced features in enhanced mode

 #### Cluster.prototype.setupWorker(worker)